Proven Ways to Train for a New Career in Less Than One Year

 Training to become a massage therapist can take as little as six months.
 Certification requirements are different for each state.
 So, before you begin training, look into your local licensing requirements.
 However, with over 1,500 massage therapy schools in the United States, you’re bound to find a program that works for you quickly.
 Many massage therapists choose to be self-employed, and build up a client list with time, offering additional flexibility even after you’ve finished training.

-Some other lucrative careers that take less than a year of schooling include:
+Some other lucrative careers that take less than a year of schooling or don’t require a high school diploma include:

 - Truck driver